TalEliyahu/Awesome-AI-Security/README.md

 ## CTF Challenges

-- **[AI GOAT](https://github.com/dhammon/ai-goat)** – Learn AI security through a series of vulnerable LLM CTF challenges.
+- **[AI GOAT](https://github.com/dhammon/ai-goat)** – A set of LLM security challenges focused on identifying and exploiting vulnerabilities in AI systems.
+- **[Gandalf CTF](https://gandalf.lakera.ai/)** – A challenge where participants attempt to extract hidden passphrases from an evolving AI model through prompt engineering techniques.
 - **[DamnVulnerableLLMApplication-Demo](https://github.com/greshake/DamnVulnerableLLMApp)** – A project designed for security researchers to practice LLM hacking techniques and for AI companies to improve the security of their models and systems.
 Includes a disclaimer for responsible use.
-- **[Gandalf CTF](https://gandalf.lakera.ai/)** – An interactive challenge where participants craft prompts to extract secret passwords from an AI language model named Gandalf.
-With each successful attempt, Gandalf enhances its defenses, making subsequent levels progressively more challenging.

 📌 *(More CTFs to be added – Feel free to suggest AI security CTFs that should be included!)*

+---

+## Tools

+- **[Agentic Security](https://github.com/msoedov/agentic_security)** – An open-source vulnerability scanner for Agent Workflows and Large Language Models (LLMs).
+Helps protect AI systems from jailbreaks, fuzzing, and multimodal attacks.

 ---